-A-level Drama is examined through a mixture of practical assessments and written examinations.
+A-level Drama is examined through a mixture of practical assessments and written examinations, across the two year course.

-At the end of this course, students could go on to study Drama at University or apply to Acting courses at recognised Drama Schools.
+At the end of this course, students could go on to study Drama at University or apply to Acting or Technical Theatre courses at recognised Drama & Theatre Schools.
 The Drama & Theatre A-level complements a wide range of subjects and is useful in building confidence and improving presentation skills.
 The confidence, tenacity and independence of thought fostered by the course are of value in almost any profession and are qualities certainly valued by universities.
-The balance of analytical and practical presentational skills which it demands are also relevant to careers in film and television, media, advertising, public relations, personnel management, marketing and law.
+The balance of analytical and practical skills which it demands are also relevant to careers in film and television, media, advertising, public relations, personnel management, marketing and law.